Collaborative Divorce Lawyer Chicago

 What constitutes a collaborative divorce?

 Illinois recently adopted the Uniform Collaborative Practice Act which sets forth the parameters of a collaborative matter.
-A collaborative divorce is one in which the parties agree to mediate the issues related to their dissolution of marriage through a team approach to mediation rather than to litigate their issues before a Judge.
-A collaborative team consists not only of each party and their respective Chicago collaborative divorce attorneys but includes other professionals that have all been trained in collaborative matters to assist in the collaborative divorce.
+A collaborative divorce is one in which the parties agree to mediate the issues related to their dissolution of marriage through a team approach rather than to litigate their issues before a Judge.
+A collaborative team consists not only of each party and their respective Chicago collaborative divorce attorneys but includes other professionals that have all been trained in collaborative matters to assist in the dissolution.
 The collaborative process is directed by the parties and is concluded when they have signed a Marital Settlement Agreement which is then incorporated into a Judgment for Dissolution of Marriage and entered in Court.

 What is the difference between a collaborative divorce and a regular divorce?

-The difference between a collaborative divorce and what people refer to as a ‘regular divorce’ (which settlement terms are negotiated amongst the parties through their Chicago collaborative divorce attorneys and/or litigated in a Court proceeding) is substantial.
-In a regular divorce, the parties file a Petition for Dissolution of Marriage and their respective Chicago collaborative divorce lawyers guide them through the case.
+The difference between a collaborative divorce and what people refer to as a ‘regular divorce’ (which settlement terms are negotiated among the parties through their divorce attorneys and/or litigated in a Court proceeding) is substantial.
+In a regular divorce, the parties file a Petition for Dissolution of Marriage and their respective divorce lawyers guide them through the case.
 However, ultimately, if the parties cannot reach an agreement with the help of their attorneys, a third party ~ the Judge ~ who knows nothing about either party or their family will order how their marital assets will be divided and how they will parent and allocate parenting time with their children.
 A collaborative divorce is directed by the clients with the assistance of their attorneys and other professionals, such as financial experts and mental health professionals who are referred to as ‘mental health coaches.’
 The financial neutrals work with parties so that each fully understands all the financial aspects of their marital estate and help to create options for resolution of the financial issues.
 The mental health coaches are not therapists in their role in the process; they are present to help the parties and their attorneys work through the emotional issues that are present in any dissolution of marriage.
 Parties in a collaborative process are free to create their own agreements that work best for the specific circumstances of their family.
 Because the collaborative divorce is directed by the clients and they are fully involved throughout the process, the resolution and creation of final agreements results in less or no post-decree issues.
 In addition, collaborative divorce cases are historically two-thirds faster and two-thirds less expensive than a regular divorce case.

 Why is a Chicago collaborative divorce lawyer necessary if the couple isn’t going to Court?